Pride, prejudice, and mental health: Talking Pride with GLAMOUR’S Josh Smith

 Transmission: Tell us a bit more about yourself, Josh

 Josh: I’m an out and proud gay man, but I haven’t always been.
-Being called 'gay' felt like a negative label, now it feels like a badge of honour.
+Being called 'gay' felt like a negative label, now it feels like a badge of honor.

 When I was younger, I didn’t have any role models.
 I didn’t feel like anyone was going through the same things as me and I felt very isolated.
 I grew up in a small village of 200 people and definitely didn’t know…anyone from the LGBTIQ+ community.
 I feel like the topics that…really stick with me are the ones around struggling to talk about your mental health, isolation, and talking about diversity and inclusion.